Conchobar mac Nessa: Death

-The story of Conchobar's death was a popular medieval tale and is recorded in many manuscripts which given different versions of the story.
+The story of Conchobar's death was a popular medieval tale and is recorded in many manuscripts which give different versions of the story.

 Conchobar is eventually killed as a result of a wound inflicted by the Connacht warrior Cet mac Mágach.
 Cet had stolen one of Ulster's trophies of battle, the petrified brain of Mesgegra, king of Leinster, and shoots it from his sling so it embeds itself in Conchobar's head; this is supposed to have taken place at Baile Ath in Urchair, (Ardnurcher).
 Conchobor's physicians are unable to remove it, but sew up the wound and tell the king he will survive so long as he doesn't get excited or over-exert himself.
 Seven reasonably peaceful years later, Conchobar is told of the death of Christ and becomes so angry that the brain bursts from his head, and he dies.
 The blood from the wound baptises him as a Christian, and his soul goes to heaven.
 While this account of his death has been superficially Christianised, it also bears strong resemblances to the Scandinavian myth of Thor's fight against Hrungnir, suggesting either a common origin of the two episodes or a later borrowing during the era of Viking influence in Ireland.

 The Ulstermen invite his son Cormac Cond Longas, still in exile in Connacht, to succeed him as king, but on his way to Emain Macha Cormac is forced to break his geasa or taboos, and is killed in battle at Da Choca's Hostel.
 On Conall Cernach's recommendation the kingship is then given to Conchobar's other son, Cúscraid Mend Macha.